Partner Sites

 Most may know it as a Christmas comedy classic, but Elf actually holds some important lessons for aspiring business magnates.
 (And it’s not just “don’t eat the yellow snow.”)

 After making the perilous 3500-mile journey from the North Pole to New York to rescue his long-lost father from Santa’s Naughty List, Buddy the Elf is faced with the crushing reality of corporate grind culture when his dad–Walter Hobbs, vice president of a publishing company–not only rejects his songful attempts at reconciliation, but banishes him from the vicinity of the Empire State Building.
-Luckily, love and Christmas cheer ultimately persevere as Buddy shows Walter that by always choosing work over family, he is missing out on many of life’s most special moments.
+Luckily, love and Christmas cheer ultimately prevail as Buddy shows Walter that by always choosing work over family, he is missing out on many of life’s most special moments.

 So, no matter how tough the workload gets this season, always make time for the things that matter.
 Otherwise they may come back to haunt you (in the form of a six-foot elf).